gerardomaruotti/ThesisManagement/README.md

 - GET `/api/thesis/:id`
   - request parameters: thesis identifier.
   - response body content: an object including all the data related to a thesis: a title, a description, required knowledge, notes, expiration date, the level, related degree, the supervisor and a list of co-supervisors, the list of groups to which the supervisors belong, a list of related keywords and a list of related types.
+- PUT `/api/edit/thesis/:id`
+  - request parameters: thesis identifier.
+  - request body content: an object including all the data necessary to update a thesis: a title, a description, required knowledge, notes, expiration date, the level, related degree, a list of co-supervisors, a list of related keywords and a list of related types.
+  - response body content: the identifier of the just modified thesis.
+- POST `/api/delete/thesis`
+  - request parameters: none.
+  - request body content: thesis identifier.
+  - response body content: a message indicating the outcome of the deleting process.
+- POST `/api/archive/thesis`
+  - request parameters: none.
+  - request body content: thesis identifier.
+  - response body content: a message indicating the outcome of the archiving process.

+### API over Applications

 - POST `/api/thesis/:id/apply`
   - request parameters: thesis identifier.
   - request body content: none.